quiltdata/quilt/docs/Catalog/Preview.md

 * .ipynb (Jupyter and Voila dashboards)
 * .parquet

-## Advanced
+## Advanced: Quilt Package File Server

-The Quilt catalog supports secure, custom Javascript-enabled visualizations and dashboards embedded inside iframes.
+The Quilt Catalog supports secure, custom Javascript-enabled visualizations and dashboards embedded inside iframes (Package File Server).
 It is at your discretion which JS library (or libraries) you wish to import in your HTML file.

 To enable "permissive" visualizations, check the `Enable permissive HTML rendering` checkbox in [Bucket settings](Admin.md#buckets).
 Please note